Second Sunday Talks

 Check out our Events Calendar for more information.

-When the Uniform Curator of The National Museum of the Marine Corps tells you that you’re holding a uniform which belonged to a remarkable person, an amazing piece of history, you take notice.
-Join us as Elizabeth Ladd, Collections Manager at Douglas County Historical Society, takes on the incrdible journey of discovery through the military history of one of the heroes World War I
+When the Uniform Curator of The National Museum of the Marine Corps tells you that you’re holding a uniform that belonged to a remarkable person and is an amazing piece of history, you take notice.
+Join us as Elizabeth Ladd, Collections Manager at Douglas County Historical Society, takes us on the incredible journey of discovery through the military history of a local World War I hero.